bretsw/bretsw-website-build/content/cv.md

 ### Peer-Reviewed Conference Proceedings (14)

 Krutka, D. G., Heath, M. K., & **Staudt Willet**, K. B. (2020, April). *Foregrounding critical technoethics in technology and teacher education: A workshop for pedagogical action*.
-[Roundtable session canceled].
-Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.
+Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.

 **Staudt Willet**, K. B. (2020, April). *Early-career educators’ experiences with social media during induction*.
 Paper to be presented at the Society for Information Technology & Teacher Education (SITE) International Conference 2020, New Orleans, LA.